 Webb Junior Scholars Program is on this summer!

-The Webb Schools are excited to announce our highly acclaimed academic and boarding school summer experience for 2023 – the Webb Junior Scholars Summer Program!
-We are expanding to offer five signature programs for middle school students during two sessions – July 8-17 and July 19-28 – as well as a bridge program for students who attend both sessions.
+Our highly acclaimed academic and boarding school summer experience – the Webb Junior Scholars Summer Program – is quickly filling!
+We offer five signature programs for middle school students during two sessions – July 8-17 and July 19-28 – as well as a bridge program for students who attend both sessions.
 Fill out an application to be considered for one of our limited remaining spaces.